Python SDK

 --maxresults: The maximum number of faces which should be analyzed per image.
 Faces are ordered by the size of their bounding box, from large to small.
 Default is

 --resize: Allows you to resize the image before sending it to the API (smaller images are processed faster).
 The parameter expects a single integer value which defines the maximum size of the longer side of the image.
-Default is
+Default is to not resize the image.

 --feature: Let's you define which types of analyses you want to run on the images.
 For multiple analyses you can add the